KerenLab/CellTune-App/docs/citation.md

 > CellTune: An integrative software to expedite accurate cell classification in spatial proteomics
 > Bussi, *et al.,* *Unpublished* 2025
 > &nbsp;
-> Manuscript is in preparation and a formal citation will be updated upon publication.
+> Our manuscript has been submitted to bioRxiv, the link will be public and updated here within 24-72 hours.

 &nbsp;
 &nbsp;